 - Find natural pauses within the scene to deliver the description

 - Record the description

 - Finalize the description and deliver the final product, sometimes within 24 hours

-While some audio description uses synthesized voices, most audio description is still delivered by humans.
+While some audio description uses synthesized voices, most audio description is still narrated by humans.